Curslo/Curslo/Readme.md

-# Hi there! 👋 I'm Richard Kisivii
+# Hi there! 👋 I'm Richard

 Welcome to my GitHub profile!
 I'm a passionate **Software Engineer** specializing in **full-stack development** focusing on building scalable and maintainable applications.